Celtic Cross Memorials – A Symbol of Faith & Remembrance in Ireland

 Celtic Cross Memorials and the Landscape of Ireland

 One of the most iconic sites for Celtic cross memorials is the Clonmacnoise Monastery in County Offaly.
 This ancient site is home to a collection of high crosses, many of which date back to the 9th and 10th centuries.
-These crosses, towering over the surrounding landscape, are a testament to the skill of early Irish artisans and the enduring spiritual significance of the Celtic cross.
+Additionally, These crosses, towering over the surrounding landscape, are a testament to the skill of early Irish artisans and the enduring spiritual significance of the Celtic cross.

 Similarly, the historic graveyard at Kilfenora in County Clare is home to a number of well-preserved Celtic crosses, which attract visitors from around the world who are eager to witness these remarkable pieces of Irish heritage.